World AIDS Day: A Functional Cure Is in Sight

 “There are patients who have other forms of the virus that can use other genes to get into a T cell,” Zaia said.
 “But the concept is pretty amazing.
 We’ve performed this on some patients and we are learning from them.”

-Since the technique requires a complete stem cell transplant, patients are vetted through a meticulous, multiweek Food and Drug Administration-mandated screening process and informed of the considerable risks.
+Since the technique requires a complete stem cell transplant, patients are informed of the considerable risks and then vetted through a meticulous, multiweek Food and Drug Administration-mandated screening process.

-“Explaining the risks takes hours,” Zaia said.
+“Explaining the risks is important,” Zaia said.
 “It's revolutionary to even consider stem cell transplants for patients who don't otherwise desperately need them, say for leukemia treatment.”

-Another approach being studied at City of Hope inserts new genes into T cells to deactivate the genes that HIV needs for infection.
+Another approach being studied at City of Hope inserts new genes into blood stem cells to deactivate the genes that HIV needs for infection.
 The new genes are taken from an inactive virus called a lentivirus.
-This technique is a little more complicated.
+This technique is a little more complicated and involves AIDS patients who also have lymphoma.

 “We’re taking lymphoma patients who are cured and we say, ‘Now that you’re cured of lymphoma, why don’t we try to cure your HIV?’”
 Zaia said.
 By infusing them with the genetically modified cells, “We are asking the question, ‘Will they show up in the peripheral blood, and can you do this safely?’”
 The technique has only been tried in two patients so far and the results are not yet available.